 The Organic Farming Program is a 36-credit, one-year certificate program offered through a partnership between Delaware Valley College and Rodale Institute.
-The program helps military veterans transition to civilian life by preparing them to enter the rapidly growing field of organic farming.
-The program offers a quick way to shift to a rewarding career producing food in a way that restores, maintains and enhances the natural world.
+The program can lead to a rewarding career producing food in a way that restores, maintains and enhances the natural world.
 Organic agriculture promotes and enhances biodiversity, biological cycles and soil biological activity.
 It is based on minimal use of off-farm inputs.
 Students take courses such as: Commmerical Vegetable Production, Organic Food and Fiber, Principles of Sustainable Agriculture, Plant Health Management and Soil Biology.
 They also apply what they learn at both Delaware Valley College and Rodale Institute during practicums.

-Students are mostly military veterans, but the program is open to nonveterans who are willing to cover the full cost of the tuition.
-Participants who complete the program leave with the knowledge and experience necessary to start a small-scale organic farm or, work for an organic operation.
+Students who complete the program leave with the knowledge and experience necessary to start a small-scale organic farm or, work for an organic operation.
 The program offers assistance with job placement and developing business plans so that graduates can easily move right into rewarding careers in organic agriculture.

 Students are welcome to complete their courses at Delaware Valley College on a part-time or full-time basis, but all three courses at Rodale Institute must be completed during one summer.
 Students may apply to start during any term.
 Courses in the certificate program may be applied toward bachelor’s degree programs in agriculture at DelVal.